 Starting with the salvaged major and minor throat areas of Scarborough (which was all that was saved from the old layout) all the layout benchwork was put up in 6 months.
 Scarborough Yard, Scarborough Roundhouse, Scarborough Industrial and the outside loop was laid out and up and running within 9 months.
-The inner loop mainline to Great Bend was up and running in time for the Club’s first Open House at about the one year mark.
+The inner loop mainline to Great Bend was up and running in time for the Club’s first show day being open to the public at about the one year mark.

 At this point in our history, we formally incorporated Scarborough Model Railroaders as a “Not-For-Profit” organization under the laws of the Province of Ontario.
-Also at this time and for the next few years the club held their open house in conjunction with a train show organized by the Albert Campbell Library, until this petered out and the club went out on their own with the Open Houses in the Spring and Fall.
+Also at this time and for the next few years the club held their shows days in conjunction with a train show organized by the Albert Campbell Library, until this petered out and the club went out on their own with their show days in the Spring and Fall.

 The club’s HO layout has always been named the Scarborough Terminal Railway, although exactly how the management of this supposed “Terminal Railway” managed to lay their hands on and legally run on so much prize Southern Ontario right-o-way has remained a deep, dark secret to this day.
 (Rumour of Gaston B. Meany, Tess & Dudley Do-Right abound !)